and welcome to our German Word of the Day and today we’ll have a look at the meaning of:

 (from a song by D. Coupland I have on my J-Pod Tou… wait, I feel like I’m mixing up something…)

-By the way…There is another word with the same idea… fürwahr… and this has kept its meaning… but back to zi ware.
-So, Germans apparently used this way of underlining a lot… which is not surprising given we’re roughly talking about the era of knights here, with all their ideals of honor and honesty… and since mumbling also existed back then zi ware was quickly contracted and became a new word zwar.
+Germans apparently used it a lot -which is not surprising given we’re roughly talking about the era of knights here, with all their ideals of honor and honesty.
+And so zi ware was quickly contracted and became a new word zwar.

 - “Ihr habt den Drachen erschlagen?
 Mir scheint, Ihr lügt.”